Bombay Cat Breed: Personality & Facts

 Shop our solutions →

-The Bombay cat is often referred to as a mini panther because of its glossy, black fur, intense golden eyes, and muscular frame.
-But once you get to know the Bombay, you'll realize that they really only look intimidating — and they are one of the most relaxed and friendly cats you'll ever meet!
+The Bombay cat is a rare breed often referred to as a mini panther because of its glossy, black fur, intense golden eyes, and muscular frame.
+But once you get to know Bombay, you'll realize that they only look intimidating and are one of the most relaxed and friendly cats you'll ever meet!
 If you're looking for a loyal companion who loves to cuddle and walk on a leash, this might be the feline for you.

 Nikki Horner started creating Bombay cats in the 1950s when she had the idea to create a mini panther.
-It would basically have the body shape of the Burmese, but with a shiny black coat and copper eyes.
-The breed she created was named Bombay after Bombay, India, where the black leopard is from.
+It would have the body shape of the Burmese but with a shiny black coat and copper eyes.
+The breed of black cats she created was named Bombay after Bombay, India, where the black leopard is from.

-The Bombay has the laid back nature of the American Shorthair and the inquisitive and playful characteristics of the Burmese.
+The Bombay has the laid-back nature of the American Shorthair and the curious and playful bombay cat characteristics of the Burmese.
 This breed is both chatty and friendly.
 They enjoy human company, whether it be playing games or cuddling with you under the covers.
-They're happy as long as they are the center of your attention.
+They're happy as long as they are the center of your affectionate attention.

 Bombay cats appear friendly and alert.
-What stands out the most is the Bombay's sleek, black coat.
+What stands out the most is their sleek, black coat.
 Jet black and glossy, the coat makes the Bombay's lean, muscular body seem even more impressive.
-The CFA describes them as a cat with an "unmistakable look all its own."
+The CFA describes them as cats with an "unmistakable look all their own."

-Bombays are considered a medium-sized cat, well balanced and muscular.
-Their straight tail is also a medium length and their overall build shouldn't appear compact.
-Bombays weigh between eight and 15 pounds, with the female cats being a bit smaller.
+Bombays are considered medium-sized cats, well-balanced and muscular.
+Their straight tail is also medium length, and their overall build shouldn't appear compact.
+Bombays weigh between eight and 15 pounds, with the female cats being smaller.

 Head

-The mini panther has a medium-sized head that's round with no angles or sharp edges.
-Their muzzle is also rounded and they have circular eyes that are set wide apart.
-Their ears are also set wide apart, broad at the base, and then slightly rounded at the top.
+The mini panther has a medium-sized head that's round with no sharp angles or edges.
+Its muzzle is also rounded, and its circular eyes are set wide apart.
+Its ears are also set wide apart, broad at the base, and then slightly rounded at the top.

 Eye Color